- Explain the investment, government spending, and net export functions

-The situation of taxes is different because taxes often rise or fall with the volume of economic activity.
+The situation of taxes is different because taxes typically rise or fall with the volume of economic activity.
 For example, income taxes are based on the level of income earned and sales taxes are based on the amount of sales made, and both income and sales tend to be higher when the economy is growing and lower when the economy is in a recession.
-For the purposes of constructing the basic Keynesian cross diagram, it is helpful to view taxes as an average percentage of income.
+For the purposes of constructing the basic Keynesian cross diagram, tax revenues can be viewed as the product of the average tax rate (economy-wide) times the national income (or GDP).
 In the United States, for example, taking federal, state, and local taxes together, government typically collects about 30–35% of national income as taxes.

 Table 2 revises the earlier table on the consumption function so that it takes taxes into account.
 The first column shows national income.
 The second column calculates taxes, which in this example are set at a rate of 30%, or 0.3.
 The third column shows after-tax income; that is, total income minus taxes.
 The fourth column then calculates consumption in the same manner as before: multiply after-tax income by 0.8, representing the marginal propensity to consume, and then add $600, for the amount that would be consumed even if income was zero.
 When taxes are included, the marginal propensity to consume is reduced by the amount of the tax rate, so each additional dollar of income results in a smaller increase in consumption than before taxes.
 For this reason, the consumption function, with taxes included, is flatter than the consumption function without taxes, as Figure 3 shows.